dhis2-chap/epidemiar_example_model/README.md

 whether to include cyclical effects or not. "fc_future_period" is overwritten when used in predict. "fc_ncores" is purely for parallell computations.
 "ed_method <- none" disable early detection and "ed_summary_period" determines the number of weeks used.
 A few of these settings are not used at all, but they are defined to avoid warings when running the scripts.

+There are some specifics about data formats worth noting.
+Firstly, epidemiar needs the time column named to be "obs_date" internally, while we in CHAP use "time_period".
+Thus, both obs_date and time_period is used as time columns at different places and for different objects.
+Secondly, the grouping field for locations as assigned manually, we have choosen "location" to align with the conventions in CHAP.
+Furthermore, epidemiar fails if the elements in this column are not characters.
+Because of this we convert the elements in this column to characters as they might be integers for some datasets.

 ## train.R
 It calls all neccessary libraries, some installed form github urls and with devtools.
 This might be an issue for the docker enviroment, unsure.